|

 As the torso moves ahead of the foot, the drive is initiated

-and the achilles and calf are placed under great stress.
+and the Achilles and calf are placed under great stress.
 It is therefore

 training.
 Muscle fibres in the calf respond to a reflex action as they are

-placed in near full stretch and contract quickly, thus apparently straightening
+stretched and contracted quickly, thus apparently straightening

 the foot a further lever, often forgotten by many runners).
 The foot "grips"

 the ground as the torso moves ahead, forcing the leg into full extension.
-Once again, strength and flexibility of the hamstrings are
+Once again, the strength and flexibility of the hamstrings are

-important. |
+essential. |

 |